ovn-org/ovn-heater/README.md

 This executes `<scenario>` on the physical deployment (specifically on the `ovn-tester` container on the TESTER).
-Current scenarios also cleanup the environment, i.e., remove all docker containers from all physical nodes.
+Current scenarios also cleanup the environment, i.e., remove all containers from all physical nodes.
 **NOTE**: If the environment needs to be explictly cleaned up, we can also execute before running the scenario: